Which Nintendo 64 games require an Expansion Pak?

 Over the next year, the Expansion Pak was used by a number of games to bolster visual presentation.
 This eventually turned into a selling point for many games.
 If you have an Expansion Pak already and are choosing between two games -- one that uses it and looks significantly better than the game that does not -- which do you choose?

 Nintendo was smart to not require the Expansion Pak right away.
-It wasn't until late 1999 the Nintendo finally released a game that required the add-on to play: Donkey Kong 64.
+It wasn't until late 1999 that Nintendo finally released a game, including games for Game Boy, that required the add-on to play: Donkey Kong 64.
 And then Nintendo did something even better -- it included the Expansion Pak in the first roll out of DK64 so no player was left behind.
 That is how you foster good will for an add-on.
 The 32X used its own series of games, splintering the audience for the add-on.
 Nintendo's approach was far more inclusive, waiting a year before ever thinking of making the memory booster essential.

 The second (and only other) game that required the Expansion Pak was 2000's Legend of Zelda: Majora's Mask.
 Majora's Mask did not include an Expansion Pak.
 By this point, the memory booster had been on sale for two years.
 Majora's Mask used the Expansion Pak to display more on-screen characters, push back the draw distance, and add extra effects and lighting that the Nintendo 64 could not otherwise handle.
 Could Majora's Mask been playable without the Expansion Pak?
 Perhaps, but any outrage over requiring an add-on to play this Zelda adventure was muted by the steps Nintendo took in the previous two years to foster adoption of the attachment.
 If you were a hardcore Nintendo 64 owner -- the kind that would nab Majora's Mask on its launch weekend -- chances were good you had already invested in the Expansion Pak sometime within the last two years.